chapter 07

 "Other rumor has it that he married his brother's wife because he desires her daughter who has just reached puberty and is said to be one of the most beautiful creatures of God's creation."

-"I hate rumors.
+“I hate rumors.
 I want John out of prison.
-I'll go see the bastard Herod."
+I’ll go see that bugger Herod.”

 "I know, Charus.
 I will restrain from taking an army to Herod and executing him."